SerhiiYahdzhyiev/software-and-ai-project/README.md

 CodeGlass is an AI Powered code snippet analyzer browser extension.
-It tracks user highlighting of text on web pages, and if the highlighted text is a programming code of any sort displays a usefull summary in a [popover element](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/popover).
+It tracks user highlighting of text on web pages, and if the highlighted text is a programming code of any sort displays a useful summary in a [popover element](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/popover).

 The main purpose of CodeGlass is to contribute to a more informed decisions